-The Council allocated \$416,900 from the Local Transportation Fund for administration of all the Council's activities, including the second year of a new contract effective October 1, 2014 as a result of the Council's procurement for Administrative & Fiscal Services, with a scheduled inflation increase of 1.8 percent.
+The Council allocated \$412,138 from the Local Transportation Fund for administration of all the Council's activities, including the third year of a new contract effective October 1, 2014 as a result of the Council's procurement for Administrative & Fiscal Services, with a scheduled inflation increase of 1.5 percent.
 This budget had remained at the same level for five successive fiscal years, an indication of management's careful use of public monies and efforts to contain costs.
-The cost increased for FY 2014/15 due to efficiencies lost by the separation of administration and planning contractors.
+The cost increased in FY 2014/15 due to efficiencies lost by the separation of administration and planning contractors.
 Most of the Administration budget is allocated to the contract for administrative staffing, office and equipment, with the remainder to direct costs.
+The budget for Direct Costs was reduced from \$60,000 to \$50,000, to previous levels before the uncertainties of the prior two years.